Stipe Society of Creative Scholars

-In any given academic year, five Stipe Fellows (six beginning in fall of 2016) are chosen to receive a $4,000 academic tuition scholarship.
+In any given academic year, six Stipe Fellows are chosen to receive a $4,000 academic tuition scholarship.
 One student is chosen from each area of creative writing, dance, film, music, theater, and visual arts.
 Only rising juniors and seniors are eligible to receive this award and each nominee must be a major in their department or an IVAC major.
 The term of the fellowship is one academic year.

 2017-2018 Stipe Fellows

 What do Stipe Fellows do?

 Great question.
 Stipe Fellows help promote the arts across campus and are charged with bolstering student enthusiasm for and involvement in the arts.
 This can mean tabling at Wonderful Wednesdays to spread the word about upcoming performances or hosting creative events.